 - Marketing – The focus for businesses has shifted from delivering features to creating experiences throughout the lifecycle of a product or service.
 An immersive experience is a persuasive one where a customer can interact with virtual environments and products in the comfort of their own living rooms and make decisions on purchasing the service or product.
 This also enables marketers to be able to better engage with their customers right from the design to delivery of a product or service.

 - Training – Virtual models mean risk-free learning, regardless of the industry.
 Simulations in immersive technology will present near real time learning experiences without the hazards of potential accidents specifically in the areas of defence and aviation training.
-Even corporate organisations find it helpful to use immersive technologies to provide real time on job training as well as remote monitoring and training to maintenance technicians.
+Even corporate organisations find it helpful to use immersive technologies to provide real time on the job training as well as remote monitoring and training to maintenance technicians.

 - Planning – Working in 3D space beats traditional methods hands down for project visualisation.
 This helps to look at, feel and move the designs around in a virtual world, overlay them onto the real world as well as tweak them while avoiding costly mistakes.
-Improves design efficiency in terms of time, cost and flexibility to change, enabling better planning opportunities.
+This improves design efficiency in terms of time, cost and flexibility to change, enabling better planning opportunities.

 - Sharing – Regardless of where they are based, teams can connect via headsets, discussing and working on the same material.
 Advancements in computing power, faster data transfers and connectivity empowers the teams to work with greater agility.
 Blended teams across geographies can work on a singular project virtually applying their insights in real time.